araobp/sensor-network/README.md

 ![node-red-2](./doc/node-red-2.png)

-## Remote management with Ansible
+## Remote management

-I plan to use Ansible to manage things...
+I have developed a remote management framework ["tega"](https://github.com/araobp/tega) for IoT.
+It also supports Go lang.

+I am also examining if Ansible can be used for managing the things.